 Section 10(a) of the FPA requires FERC to consider the extent to which a project is consistent with federal or state comprehensive plans for improving, developing, or conserving a waterway or waterways affected by the project.
-To this end, FERC accords Section 10(a) comprehensive plan status to any federal or state plan that meets all of the following three criteria: 1) is a comprehensive study of one or more of the beneficial uses of a waterway or waterways; 2) specifies the standards, the data, and the methodology used; and 3) is filed with FERC.
-Section 5.0 of this Preliminary Information Package lists comprehensive plans that qualify for Section 10(a) status.
+To this end, FERC accords section 10(a) comprehensive plan status to any federal or state plan that meets all of the following three criteria: 1) is a comprehensive study of one or more of the beneficial uses of a waterway or waterways; 2) specifies the standards, the data, and the methodology used; and 3) is filed with FERC.
+Section 5.0 of this Pre-application Document lists comprehensive plans that qualify for section 10(a) status.
 Licensee will evaluate Project consistency with these plans during the relicensing proceeding.

-Section 18 gives the Secretaries of the United States Department of Commerce (USDOC) and the United States Department of the Interior (USDOI) the authority to prescribe such fishways as deemed necessary.
+Section 18 of the FPA gives the Secretaries of the United States Department of Commerce (USDOC) and the United States Department of the Interior (USDOI) the authority to prescribe such fishways as deemed necessary.
 Section 1701(b) of the Energy Policy Act of 1992 provides guidance on the elements that are appropriate for inclusion in a fishway definition.
 The Secretaries may exercise their authorities under these statutes during the relicensing proceeding.

-4.1.2 Endangered Species Act of 1973, as Amended (16 USC § 1531 et seq.)
+4.1.2 Endangered Species Act of 1973, as Amended (16 USC §§ 1531 et seq.)

-The main purpose of the federal Endangered Species Act (ESA) of 1973, as amended, is to protect and conserve endangered and threatened species and the ecosystems upon which they depend.
-An "endangered" species under the ESA (referred to in this Preliminary Information Package as FE) is one in danger of extinction throughout all or a significant portion of its range.
-A "threatened" species under the ESA (referred to in this Preliminary Information Package as FT) is one that is likely to become endangered within the foreseeable future.
+The main purpose of the federal Endangered Species Act (ESA) of 1973, as amended, is to protect and conserve endangered and threatened species and their habitats.
+An "endangered" species under the ESA (referred to in this Pre-application Document as FE) is one in danger of extinction throughout all or a significant portion of its range.
+A "threatened" species under the ESA (referred to in this Pre-application Document as FT) is one that is likely to become endangered within the foreseeable future.
 In addition, a species may be officially proposed in the Federal Register for listing under the ESA as endangered or threatened (FPE or FPT, respectively), or be a candidate for listing (CE or CT, respectively).2